Pediatric Critical Care Medicine Fellowship Program

 The University of Pennsylvania's Center for Clinical Epidemiology and Biostatistics (CCEB) offers a Clinical Research Certificate Program designed to teach clinical research methods at a level appropriate for clinician-educators and collaborative researchers.
 The program is open to School of Medicine faculty, residents and fellows.

 Departmental funding for participation in the program is considered for Critical Care fellows who show a unique interest and aptitude for a career in clinical research.

 All applications for standard three-year fellowships are through ERAS, the online application service of the AAMC, and positions are offered through the National Resident Matching Program Pediatric Subspecialties match.
 Individuals who are interested in abbreviated PCCM training after completion of a previous pediatric-based fellowship should discuss their interests with the program director prior to applying through ERAS.

-Pediatric Critical Care Medicine Fellowship, Education Coordinator
+Pediatric Critical Care Medicine Fellowship, Program Coordinator

 Department of Anesthesiology and Critical Care Medicine

-The Children's Hospital of Philadelphia
+Children's Hospital of Philadelphia

 3401 Civic Center Boulevard